 April 19 is the deadline President Biden had set earlier in April for states to make all adults eligible for the vaccine as the country continues its high-stakes campaign to vaccinate Americans as cases of COVID-19 are increasing and variants of the virus are spreading.

-The priority groups become eligible one by one.
-Here’s a closer look at each phase.
+The priority groups became eligible in Massachusetts one by one.
+Here’s a look at the break down of each phase:

 The groups who are eligible under Phase 1 are:

 1. Clinical and non-clinical health care workers doing direct and COVID-facing care

 2. Long term care facilities, rest homes and assisted living facilities

 4. Congregate care settings

 The priority groups for Phase 2 are: